 All looping lines must be flown with a constant radius (See 8.4.2), but for aerobatic figures containing more than one part-loop, there may be an additional requirement for two or more of those radii to be the same size.
-Whether or not the criteria requires part-loops within a particular figure to have identical radii depends on the figure in question.
-There must be a simple way, therefore, for both pilots and judges to know when the radii of internal part-loops are required to be equal and when no such requirement exists.
-How a particular figure is depicted (drawn) in the Aresti Aerobatic Catalogue is the key.
+Whether or not part-loops within a particular figure are required to have identical radii depends on the figure in question.
+There must be a way, therefore, for both pilots and judges to know when the radii of internal part-loops are required to be equal and when no such requirement exists.
+How a particular figure is drawn in the Aresti Aerobatic Catalogue is the key.
 (See Fig 8.4.8)